|Funding Program:||Investment Road and Rail Program

 The project will complete planning for the proposed bypasses at Beaufort and Ararat.
 The project identified the preferred alignments and undertook public consultations to allow for the bypasses to be constructed in the future.
 The project is complemented by two other projects, the Beaufort Bypass Preconstruction project and the Ararat Bypass Preconstruction project, which will complete all planning processes and commence preconstruction activities for both sites.

 The Western Highway is an important transport route that connects Melbourne and Adelaide.
 However the safety and efficiency of the highway is affected due to increased traffic and the need for motorists to travel through townships such as Beaufort and Ararat.
 Currently motorists travelling through Beaufort and Ararat are required to reduce their speed from 110 km/h to 50 km/h and stop at traffic lights and roundabouts.
 As a result, travel times and vehicle operating costs have increased while local amenity and safety has been affected.

 To address these issues, planning studies were required to identify the preferred alignments and amend the relevant planning schemes to allow the bypasses to be constructed in the future.
 This will also provide greater certainty around land use and the future development of Beaufort and Ararat.

 The estimated cost of the project is $4 million.
 The Australian Government contributed $3 million and the Victorian Government $1 million.

-The project commenced on 16 September 2014 and is expected to be completed in mid 2017.
+The project commenced on 16 September 2014 and is expected to be completed by the end of 2018.